betonomochalka/data-room-challenge/README.md

   - Provide `DATABASE_URL`, Supabase keys, allowed origins, and Google/Redis credentials if used.

 When deploying elsewhere (Railway, Fly, etc.), make sure the environment exposes the same variables and allows outbound connections to Supabase and Google APIs.

-## Troubleshooting

-- `401 Unauthorized`: confirm Supabase credentials and that the frontend sends the JWT via `Authorization` header (handled by `lib/api.ts` once `AuthContext` sets the token).
-- Database timeouts: adjust pool sizes or switch to Supabase transaction pool (`:6543`) as recommended in `backend/env.example`.
-- Google Drive OAuth redirect issues: ensure `GOOGLE_REDIRECT_URI` matches exactly in Google Cloud and the backend config.
-- Missing env variables: the backend fails fast—check terminal logs when `Config.validate()` raises.

 ## Additional Documentation